jochenalt/Pentapod-Design/docs/assembly.md

 ** Assembly**

-Start with Foot, put sensor PCB and distance sensor at the dedicated positions
+Start with the foot, put the sensor PCB and distance sensor at the dedicated positions

 <img width=300 src="../images/wire-servo-and-sensor-in-foot.jpg"/>